timm/tested/alfold.md

 basin of approximately 8,000 km² shared by Hunary, Slovakia and Austria.

-Alfold.lua, on the other hand,  uses a little Hungarian notation to document LUA code.
-In this ALFOLD language, `n`, `s`, `fun`, `is`, `t` denotes numbers, strings, functions, booleans and tables (respectively).
+Alfold.lua, on the other hand,  is  a plain little Hungarian notation for documenting LUA code.
+Lines of comments get rendered using Markdown.
+Arguments of public functions are typed using  `n`, `s`, `fun`, `is`, `t` for numbers, strings, functions, booleans and tables (respectively).
 Also, `s` as a suffix denotes a table of other types;  words in UPPERCASE are classes; and instances use lower case versions of the classes.

 For example, this file was generated via

      lua alfold.lua alfold.lua > docs/alfold.md

 ## Conventions